-This Daiwa BG Spinning Reel is one of the top products in the market, established with finely tuned features, and finished with quality engineering.
-It has super-hard body and excellent dragging power along with improved casting accuracy.
+This Daiwa BG Spinning Reel is one of the top products, established with finely tuned features and finished with quality engineering.
+It has a super-hard body, excellent dragging power, and improved casting distance.

-This is a well balanced reel with a combination of good design leading to high performance and durability.
-It does have some disadvantages that I will explore further below such as the max drag and total weight.
+This well-balanced reel with good design leads to high performance and durability.
+It does have some disadvantages that I will explore further below, such as the max drag of the smaller models and total weight.

 The Daiwa BG made the list as one of our top bass spinning reels.

 Everything in this review is based on my own personal experiences and angling knowledge.

 - Performance – 4/5 ⭐⭐⭐⭐

 - Value for Money – 4/5 ⭐⭐⭐⭐

 Performance – 4/5 ⭐⭐⭐⭐

 Value for Money – 4/5 ⭐⭐⭐⭐